clvv/fasd/README.md

 alias zz='fad_cd -d -i' # cd with interactive selection
 ```

-Fasd will smartly detect when to display a list of files or just the best
+Fad will smartly detect when to display a list of files or just the best
 match.
 For instance, when you call fad in a subshell with some search
 parameters, fad will only return the best match.
 This enables you to do: